syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-The destroy method destroys the control and brings the control to a pre-init state and all the events of the Upload control bound using this._on unbinds automatically.
+The destroy method destroys the control and brings the control to a pre-init state.
+All the events of the Upload control is bound by using this._on unbinds automatically.